Home Our People Gregory S. Milligan, CTP

 Executive Vice President

 The common thread which runs throughout Greg’s career is his ability to enter a new and troubled situation to quickly develop an understanding of the situation, identify the key resources needed to achieve the best possible outcome, develop multiple strategic alternatives toward that outcome, and manage the personnel and other resources required to execute the selected plan – all while developing working relationships with necessary stakeholder constituencies.
-The entire Harney team operates with the urgency and discipline necessary to achieve timely, thoughtful and constructive solutions.

 Representative Engagements